-Internship opportunities in higher education are becoming more prevalent, and studies show that participating in an internship is one of the top predictors of future workplace success.
-Internships provide students with the opportunity to gain a competitive edge and jumpstart their careers.
-At Transitions, near Albany, New York, one hundred percent of our students participate in internships related to their career goals.
-Transitions understands that internships for college students with disabilities are especially valuable to helping them prepare for the reality of working at a steady job, and to helping them identify what they want in a career.
+Internship opportunities in higher education are gaining popularity and studies show that participating in an internship is one of the top predictors of future workplace success.
+Internships provide students with the opportunity to gain a competitive edge and jumpstart their careers.AtTransitions in Albany, New Yorkwe understand internships for college students with disabilities are especially valuable and provide placement assistance to the young adults participating in our programs.

 Considerations for Students with Disabilities and Internships

 - Site selection – the site of a student’s internship is an important consideration.
 For many students with disabilities, the nature of the work environment can make a huge difference when it comes to successfully completing an internship.
 An internship site should maximize one’s strengths and accommodate the individual’s learning style and needs.

 - Self-advocacy – for students with disabilities, it can be pertinent to discuss the importance of self-advocacy at the internship site.
 Students with disabilities should be able to communicate with the on-site supervisor regarding progress, challenges, needs, etc. It is vital for students with disabilities to use their voice and advocate for themselves.

-Find out more about our Transitions programs near Albany, New York, and how they help prepare young people with learning disabilities for fulfilling careers at (518) 775-5384.
+Find out more about our Transitions programs in Albany, New York at (518) 775-5384.